L3gacy08/class7-armageddon/armageddon-lab/lab1/lab1b/README.md

 <img width="1621" height="594" alt="Schermafbeelding 2026-05-15 131536" src="https://github.com/user-attachments/assets/ed7470ba-0dc6-4354-917c-0849ca8e000e" />

-## Failure Type

-Security group block.

 I did not think it was a password problem because the error was not `Access denied`.
+So, I checked if the security group rules were correct.

 ## Root Cause